hitorilabs/navi/README.md

 - `MOBO` supports 2.5GbE LAN (hard to get 10GbE in Canada, can add a network card to support this)
 - `RAM` not a big deal at the moment

-## Future Improvements

-Honestly, I will only ever work out of my macbook air - so I want fast file transfers over wifi anywhere at home.

 ### Bandwidth over Wi-Fi
-Even though I did consider getting high-bandwidth ethernet, I didn't account for packet loss over wifi.
+Even though I did consider getting high-bandwidth ethernet, I didn't account for 802.11ax 1.2Gb/s (~150 MB/s) per stream.
 I thought 2.5 GbE (312.5 MB/s) would be plenty, but over wifi I get a quarter of this bandwidth.

-I don't feel too bad about this because apparently it's impossible to get affordable 10 GbE boards in Canada.
-I would have to buy a separate network card, which is probably unnecessary at this point.
+I'm most likely going to park a DL workstation next to the NAS connected via ethernet network switch.

 ## References for Setup + Inspiration
 - Sentdex Home Lab - https://www.youtube.com/watch?v=CIQ20FWs478
 - Setting up TrueNAS Core - https://www.youtube.com/watch?v=nVRWpV2xyds&t=0s

+# TODO

+- increase utilization on this machine
+- pull out all the good components and build a DL workstation